 When meeting a stranger, you don't know anything about them and they don't know anything about you.
 That allows for a meaningful conversation as you learn about their life.

 When meeting new people, you have more energy than in a typical conversation.
 You are curious.
 And that energy keeps you awake and entertained.

 Have a Portable Charger

-Zendure A8 QC, on the other hand, is a beast that will last you the whole weekend or more.
-It comes with Qualcomm Quick Charge 3.0 so that you can charge your phone fast.
-And if you need to hook somebody up with some juice, it has four USB ports.
+The Zendure A8 QC on the other hand, is a beast that will last you the whole weekend or more.
+It comes with Qualcomm Quick Charge 3.0 so you can charge your phone fast.
+And if you need to share the charging love, it has four USB ports.

 Written by Michael Smolski.